ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 ## [From _The Arkansaw traveler._](https://chroniclingamerica.loc.gov/lccn/sn90050009/1884-08-23/ed-1/seq-3)

 #### 1884-08-23 &middot; Little Rock, Ark.

 <table style="width: 100%;"><tr><td style="width: 50%">

-Within this hollow cavern bang
-The ready, swift and tuneful tongue,
-if falsehood&#x27;s honey it disdained.
-And where it could not praise was chained.
-If bold in virtue’s cause it spoke.
-Yet gentle concord never broke.
-That silent tongue shall plead for thee
-When time unveils eternity.
-Say, did these fingers delve the mice.
 Or with its envied rubies shine I
 To hew the rack or wear the gem
 Can little now avail to them.